-(8) Each member present at a meeting of the Committee (including the person presiding at the meeting) is entitled to one vote and, in the event of an equality of votes on any question, the person presiding may exercise a second or casting vote.
+Each Member present at a meeting of the Committee (including the person presiding at the meeting) is entitled to one vote and, in the event of an equality of votes on any question, the person presiding may exercise a second or casting vote.

-(9) Written notice of each committee meeting shall be served on each member of the Committee by delivering it to the member at a reasonable time before the meeting or by sending it by pre-paid post or facsimile addressed to him or her at his or her usual or last known place of abode or business address at least two business days before the date of the meeting.
+Written notice of each Committee meeting shall be served on each Member of the Committee by delivering it to the Member at a reasonable time before the meeting or by sending it by pre-paid post or facsimile addressed to him or her at his or her usual or last known place of abode or business address at least two (2) business days before the date of the meeting.

-(10) Subject to sub-clause (4)7.6(d) the Committee may act notwithstanding any vacancy on the Committee.
+Subject to Rule 7.6(d) the Committee may act notwithstanding any vacancy on the Committee.

-SUB-COMMITTEES
+Conflict of interest

+A Committee Member who has a material personal interest in a matter being considered at a Committee meeting must disclose the nature and extent of that interest to the Committee.

+The Member:

+must not be present while the matter is being considered at the meeting; and

+must not vote on the matter.

+This Rule does not apply to a material personal interest:

+that exists only because the Member belongs to a class of persons for whose benefit the Association is established; or

+that the Member has in common with all, or a substantial proportion of, the Members of the Association.

+The conflict of interest register must record the following:

+the name and position of the Member who has disclosed a material personal interest;

+a description of the nature and extent of that interest;

+a management plan documenting actions required to mitigate the conflict.

+Sub-committees

+Sub-committees

-25A.
-(1) The Committee may establish such sub-committees, for such purposes, as it thinks fit.
-Each sub-committee shall consist of at least one member of the Committee, and such other persons as the Committee, or the convenor of that sub-committee, may co-opt from time to time.
+The Committee may establish such sub-committees, for such purposes, as it thinks fit.
+Each sub-committee shall consist of at least one Member of the Committee, and such other persons as the Committee, or the convenor of that sub-committee, may co-opt from time to time.

-(2) The Committee shall nominate a convenor for each sub-committee, and may remove or replace him or her as the Committee thinks fit.
+The Committee shall nominate a convenor for each sub-committee, and may remove or replace him or her as the Committee thinks fit.